Water Control Solutions

 Written by Sarit Hatzbany

-Application engineer & Product manager in BERMAD Irrigation sector supporting Europe & India markets.
+Application engineer in BERMAD Irrigation sector supporting Europe & India markets.

 Blog_Double_Chamber_Valve_IR_CTA